Rubicker/evantian.me/src/pages/how-styled-component-works/index.md

 }
 ```

-We can see, `flatten` help us to concat css styles as an array, it will transfer styledComponent to a className and deal with keyframes.
+From above code, `flatten` help us to concat css styles as an array, it will transfer styledComponent to a className and deal with keyframes.
 In the end, there will be only static strings and functions left.

 ```js
 const Link = styled.a`